A New Maximal Subgroup of $E_8$ in Characteristic $3$: From the Thompson group to F4

 It is well known that $J$ contains a subgroup $H$ isomorphic to ${}^3\!D_4(2)$.
-From \cite[p.90]{atlas} and \cite[pp.251--253]{abc}, we see that in characteristic not $2$, the restriction of $M$ to $H$ is the direct sum of a $52$-dimensional simple module $M_1$ and a $196$-dimensional simple module $M_2$.
-However, all elements of order $9$ in $H$ act on $M_1\oplus M_2$ with trace $2$, so we cannot use the previous method to show that $H$ cannot embed in $E_8$ in characteristic $p\neq 2,3$ acting on $L(E_8)$ as $M_1\oplus M_2$.
+From \cite[p.90]{atlas} and \cite[pp.251--253]{abc}, we see that in characteristic not $2$, the restriction of $M$ to $H$ is the direct sum of a $52$-dimensional simple module $M_1$ and a $196$-dimensional simple module $M_2$ (the sum is direct since $M$ is self-dual).
+However, all elements of order $9$ in $H$ act on $M_1\oplus M_2$ with trace $2$, so we cannot use the previous method to show that $H$ cannot embed in $\mb G$ in characteristic $p\neq 2,3$ acting on $L(\mb G)$ as $M_1\oplus M_2$.